Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 <article>
   <a href="/blog/enneagram/enneagram-type-1"><b>Type 1- The Perfectionist:</b></a>
-  <p>"Elon is a visionary, but he could be more responsible.
-His companies have had ethical and environmental issues that can't be ignored.
+  <p>"Elon is a visionary but could be more responsible.
+His companies have had ethical and environmental issues that are concerning.
 However, I admire his drive to innovate and make the world a better place."</p>
 </article>
 <article>
   <a href="/blog/enneagram/enneagram-type-2"><b>Type 2- The Helper:</b></a>
   <p>"I love how Elon wants to help humanity, like with sustainable energy and space exploration.
 But sometimes, I wish he'd show more emotional intelligence.
-He could be such a great leader if he connected more with people."</p>
+He could be a great leader if he connected more with people."</p>
 </article>
 <article>
   <a href="/blog/enneagram/enneagram-type-3"><b>Type 3- The Achiever:</b></a>